 The Solutions Summit was created to harness the energy and ideas that came out of the Baltimore Uprising.
 Many events over the past 18 months have focused on the deeply entrenched problems in Baltimore.
 The summit is an attempt to pivot to a focus on solutions, and comes at a crucial moment for the city: on November 8, we elected a new mayor and 8 out of 15 new city council members.
 We aim to seize this opportunity to focus our new leadership on the priorities that are most important to the community.
 After the summit, Open Society and its partners will publicly monitor the mayor and city council’s progress on those priorities.

-- Sherrilyn Ifill is president and director-counsel of the NAACP Legal Defense and Education Fund.
+Sherrilyn Ifill is the seventh president and director-counsel of the NAACP Legal Defense and Educational Fund.